ahmad-moussawi/pgutils/README.md

 ## Copyright
 This plugin is developed By [FOO](http://foo.mobi), all copyright are reserved.
-Thanks to Mona Mouteirik, Grace Ohanian, Hassan Kassem and Rami Fatayri
+Thanks to Mona Mouteirek, Grace Ohanian, Hassan Kassem and Rami Fatayri